scm-manager/scm-review-plugin/README.md

 If the browser does not start automatically, start it manually and go to [http://localhost:8081/scm](http://localhost:8081/scm).

 In this mode each change to web files (src/main/js or src/main/webapp), should trigger a reload of the browser with the made changes.
-If you compile a class (e.g.: with your íde from src/main/java to target/classes), the SCM-Manager context will restart automatically.
+If you compile a class (e.g.: with your IDE from src/main/java to target/classes), the SCM-Manager context will restart automatically.
 So you can see your changes without restarting the server.

 ## Directory & File structure

-A quick look at the top-level files and directories you'll see in a SCM-Manager project.
+A quick look at the files and directories you'll see in a SCM-Manager project.

     .
     ├── node_modules/